kyleboden/startup/README.md

 - [x] **Application elements** - Used good contrast and whitespace
 - [x] **Application text content** - Consistent fonts and colors
 - [x] **Application images** - My logo is displayed on multiple pages

+## React deliverable

+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.
+There's still some funcionality I want to remember from my main branch, so I have my react-version as a seperate branch.

+- [x] **Bundled using vite** - done!-
+- [x] **The Navigation bar uses the router for different pages** - done!
+- [x] **The index.html file is hooked to App** - done!-